Pandemic spells disaster for Uganda's young entrepreneurs combatting waste and malaria | DW | 22.09.2020

 But the East African state is also full of potential.
 It's got one of the youngest populations in the world and many young social entrepreneurs who want to address the problems in their home country.
 For instance, Joan Nalubega invented a soap that repels malaria-spreading mosquitoes, while Johnmary Kavuma builds homes using bricks made from plastic bottles.

-Both Nalubega and Kavuma are in their twenties and received training from the Social Innovation Academy (SINA).
-Based out of the city of Mpigi, just 30 kilometers (19 miles) south of Uganda's capital Kampala, SINA is financed through donations and was founded by German social entrepreneur Etienne Salborn.
+Both Nalubega and Kavuma are in their 20s and received training from the Social Innovation Academy (SINA).
+Based out of the city of Mpigi, just 30 kilometers (19 miles) south of Uganda's capital, Kampala, SINA is financed through donations and was founded by German social entrepreneur Etienne Salborn.

 Salborn met Kavuma and Nalubega 15 years ago when volunteering in an orphanage.
 He wanted to find a way to support them and other talented young Ugandans so they might have better job prospects.
 SINA has also seen some success in two of the country's huge refugee camps.